 The lungs are an essential organ to all mammals.
-It is the organ that allows for gaseous exchange to ensure we get the enough oxygen into our bodies and also exhale the waste products.
-Today we’re going to find our how lungs work by making a fake lung.
+Today we’re going to find our how lungs work by making a lung model.

 - A plastic bottle

 - Play dough

 1. Carefully cut your bottle to about half the size.

 2. Tie a knot in one end of one balloon and cut off the fat end.

 3. Stretch the balloon around the bottom of your plastic bottle.

 4. Put a straw in the neck of the other balloon and secure tightly with the elastic band but not so much that you crush the straw.
 The air must flow through, so test it with a little blow through the straw to see if the balloon inflates.